BrianHenryIE/bh-wc-checkout-rate-limiter/README.md

 ### Selenium

-Jundging by the logs I've seen, the attack I've seen was probably via [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)).
+Judging from the logs I've seen, the attack I've seen was probably via [Selenium](https://en.wikipedia.org/wiki/Selenium_(software)).

 I saw that based on the User-Agent and the cadence of requests.
 Interesting articles: